OlivierBlanvillain/monadic-html/README.md

 [*Controlling Time and Space: understanding the many formulations of FRP*](https://www.youtube.com/watch?v=Agu6jipKfYw) by Evan Czaplicki (author of [Elm](http://elm-lang.org))

 This presentation gives an overview of various formulations of FRP.
 The talked is focused on how different systems deal with the `flatMap` operator.
 When combined with a `fold` operator, `flatMap` is problematic: it either leaks memory or breaks referential transparency.
-Elm solution is to simply avoid the `flatMap` operator altogether (programs can exclusively be written in applicative style).
+Elm's solution is to simply avoid the `flatMap` operator altogether (programs can exclusively be written in applicative style); this is not necessary in monadic-html since its `flatMap` is both memory safe and referentially transparent.

 [*Breaking down FRP*](https://blogs.janestreet.com/breaking-down-frp/) by Yaron Minsky